AMSAT-NA/PacSatFSKBoard/docs/Design.md

 Besides being a lot cheaper than the standard XDS110, the LP-XDS110 also has a serial port built in, so you don't have to have a separate serial port interface.
 Remember, hook TX on one board to RX on the other.
 Don't hook TX to TX.

-There is a problem with the serial port, though.
-You cannot use the serial port without the JTAG connector hooked up, too.
-It starts getting phantom characters being type.
-I don't know why, but I had the same issue with several TI reference boards, so it's not the PACSAT board.
-So if you just want the serial port hooked up, you will need to have another adapter for that.
+If you don't have the JTAG connected, you will need to connect the ground as well.

+The jumper on the LP-XDS110 should be set to "XDS"; that decides which device powers the level shifters.
+If you are just using the serial port, the jumper should be set to "XDS".
+Otherwise the level shifters won't get power and they won't work very well.
+If you have the JTAG connector hooked up, the jumper should be set to "EXT" (or "TGT").
+Otherwise the LP-XDS110 will be providing power to the device, which you don't want.

 IO Connections on the PacSat AFSK processor
 ===========================================